houdiniproject/houdini/docs/production_deployment.md

 ## Building assets

-In development mode, Houdini's images, CSS and JS are compiled automatically in the web server process, but in production mode, this must be done beforehand.
+In development mode, Houdini's images, CSS and JS are compiled automatically in the web server process, but in production mode this should be done beforehand (`config.assets.compile = false`).
 To compile the assets, run:

 ```sh
 bin/rake assets:precompile